Greece imposes spending controls to appease lenders

 European paymaster Germany, which has long been sceptical of Greece's commitment to reform, had pushed for the measures, according to sources close to the matter.

-Greece now appears to be on track to receive long-delayed funding under its latest bailout, and officials familiar with preparations for the Euro group meeting said they expected a "political endorsement in principle" on unfreezing loans.
+After lengthy talks with Prime Minister Antonis Samaras on Sunday, Finance Minister Yannis Stournaras said Greece was "fully ready" for the Eurogroup session.

-Asked about Greek declarations that the government had completed all the major steps required of them at this stage, a senior euro zone official said: "They have done so, and two small items remain to be done before disbursement."
+Asked about Greek declarations that the government has completed the major steps required of them at this stage, a senior euro zone official said: "They have done so, and two small items remain to be done before disbursement."

-Greek government officials said Athens had rejected a last-minute demand by inspectors from the European Union and International Monetary Fund seeking immediate dismissal or transfer of public sector workers earmarked under a "labour reserve" scheme.

-"We rejected it, we are not discussing this scenario," a government official told Reuters on condition of anonymity, adding the lenders then withdrew the demand.

-Greece had been discussing with its lenders to put more than 22,000 civil servants on reduced pay in 2012 and 2013 with a view to their eventual dismissal, but no final figures had been made public.

-Even with the 44 billion euros (35.4 billion pounds) in aid now expected in December, Greece's problems are far from over, with its euro zone and International Monetary Fund lenders squabbling over how to resolve the country's debt crisis.
+Still, prospects for a swift disbursement of more than 30 billion euros ($38 billion) in bailout aid remain cloudy as Greece's euro zone and International Monetary Fund lenders squabble over how to resolve the country's debt crisis.

 DESTROYING SOCIETY